guardian/facia-tool/README.md

 Enjoy!

 ### Get Fronts Editors
 There is a script to get a list of the fronts editors in the `get-editors-script`.
-See the [Script README](./get-editors-script/README.md) for more details.
+See the [script README](./get-editors-script/README.md) for more details.